Ecuador

 Festivals & Events

-Ecuador’s unique culture, which is a rich syncretic mix of both Spanish and pre-Columbian native influences, is showcased in numerous festivals and events held throughout the year.
-The Inti Raymi Celebration, held on June 21 in many indigenous villages of the highlands, gives thanks to the gods Inti (Sun) and Pachamama (Earth Mother) for the abundance of crop harvests.
-La Diablada de Píllaro is one of the more eye-catching festivals on the Ecuadorian calendar – held in the Pillaro region in early January, it features thousands of revellers donning elaborate ‘devil’ costumes and dancing through the streets for several days.
-The influence of the Roman Catholic Church runs deep in Ecuadorian culture, and this is evident in the Carnival festival, which takes place 40 days before Easter each year.
-Carnival is celebrated with exuberance in Ecuador, with parades, dancing, music and drinking, as well the widespread light-hearted practice of throwing water and flour at passersby on the street.
+Ecuador’s vibrant culture uniquely blends Spanish and pre-Columbian native influences, showcased vividly in a variety of festivals held throughout the year.
+Among these is the Inti Raymi Celebration, observed on June 21 in highland indigenous villages, honoring the gods Inti (Sun) and Pachamama (Earth Mother) for bountiful harvests.
+A striking event on the Ecuadorian calendar is La Diablada de Píllaro, held in the Pillaro region in early January, where crowds adorned in intricate ‘devil’ costumes dance through the streets for several days.
+The strong influence of the Roman Catholic Church is deeply ingrained in Ecuadorian culture, notably reflected in the Carnival festival occurring 40 days before Easter annually.
+Carnival in Ecuador is marked by lively parades, music, and revelry, including the playful tradition of spraying water and flour on passersby in the streets.

 Reading List